 The following charges are grouped together under the line item called Regulatory Charges:

 The Wholesale Market Service Charge includes the cost of services provided by the Independent Electricity System Operator (IESO) to operate the wholesale electricity market and maintain the reliability of the high voltage power grid.
 It also covers certain costs incurred by local utilities to connect renewable generation.
-Although the Ontario Energy Board sets the wholesale market service charge, it does not set or approve all of the costs that are recovered through that charge.
+Although the Ontario Energy Board sets the wholesale market service charge, we do not set or approve all of the costs that are recovered through that charge.
 Here are more details about what is included in the wholesale market service charge:

 Amounts that are NOT set or approved by the Ontario Energy Board: